English Settlement: Disc one

-"Runaways", the album opening track, is about a child running away from home to the city to escape domestic violence.
+"Runaways", the album's opening track, is about a child running away from home to the city to escape domestic violence.
 Utilising a Prophet-5 synthesizer, the song features slow drum and guitar rhythms to build its atmosphere.

 "Ball and Chain" was written as a response to the economic policies of Margaret Thatcher.
 Moulding explained: "The whole Swindon area seemed to be under the hammer.
 Mrs. Thatcher had come to power a couple of years before, and everything was kind of being battered to the ground.
 3 million unemployed -- it was a difficult period".
-He cited it his least favourite song on the record.
+He cited it as his least favourite song on the record.

 "Senses Working Overtime" was a conscious attempt at writing a commercial single.
 It is based on Manfred Mann's "5-4-3-2-1" (1964).
 At the time, Partridge did not think the song was good enough to be a single, and was surprised when Virgin chose to issue it.
 Moulding remembered that it was "like something Genesis or Queen would have done, and these were the bands that were openly mocked two years before."

 "Jason and the Argonauts" was born from a guitar riff, with one harmonic line constant and another providing a counterpoint, that reminded Partridge of "traveling across the sea".
-The lyric idea was inspired by one of his favourite films, Jason and the Argonauts (1963).
-He said "this was written from a perspective where I knew I didn't want to tour.
+The lyric idea was inspired by one of his favourite films, Jason and the Argonauts (1963), as well as The Island of Doctor Moreau.
+He said, "This was written from a perspective where I knew I didn't want to tour.
 I knew I was not enjoying the treadmill.
 I was beginning to feel really like a prisoner. ...
 I was just trying to describe this process of traveling the world, and growing up, opening up, seeing things."
-The recording was originally a couple minutes longer and had to be edited down.
+The recording was originally a couple of minutes longer and had to be edited down.

 "No Thugs in Our House" is about a middle-class couple struggling to accept that their son is a violent racist.
 According to Partridge, the decision to write the song was inspired by the prominence of the National Front in British politics.
 The musical progression was inspired by that of Eddie Cochran's "Summertime Blues".
 Partridge's vocals were treated with slapback echo to mimic the rock and roll feeling of the Cochran song.